ryanbrainard/shoehorn/README.md

 Shoehorn is a [Java Agent](http://docs.oracle.com/javase/6/docs/api/java/lang/instrument/package-summary.html) that maps OS environment variables to Java system properties.
-It is helpful for using with applications that only accept system properties for configuration when the values are set as environment variables.
+It is helpful for using with applications that only accept system properties for configuration, but [the values are set as environment variables](http://www.12factor.net/config).
 Of course you could use `-D` flags to accomplish the same thing, but that can quickly become unmanageable.

 ##Adding Shoehorn to an App